vtex-apps/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 ### How much does it cost?

-Absolutely nothing.
 The Store Framework solution is already included by default in VTEX contracts, without any additional cost for clients.

 ### What type of support is ensured?